and86802/DecisionTree/README.md

 ## Introduction
 Basic implementation of the ID3 (mutual information or information gain) decision tree algorithm from scratch.

+This example demonstrate a simple classification task.
+The dataset is based on binary classed, however the code implemented can be used in multi-classes classification.

+## Dataset
+- This depository contains three datasets containing train and test data with attributes and labels.

+- **Heart**: To predict whether a paitent will be diagnosed with heart disease based on patient information including sex, chest pain, high blod sugar, ecg, ST segment, fluoroscopy, thalassemia.

+- **Education**: To predict the final grade for high school students using the attributes such as scores of multiple choice assignments (M1-M5), programming assignments (P1-P4), and final exam (F).

+- **Small**; To provide a small data set of heart disease prediction.
+It only contains two attributes, chest pain and thalassemia.

 ## Example
 - The following command runs the program on the small dataset and learn a tree with a max_depth of 2.
 The train and test predictions would be written to small_2_train.txt and small_2_test.txt.
 ``` python